cobuildlab/cobuildlab-web/src/pages/customer-success-stories/ezonseller.md

 account management (login, registration, password recovery), management for product searches through the mentioned platforms, plan and payment management (creation, edition, elimination) and credit card management through the stripe payment platform.

-Ezonseller connect entrepreneurs with business opportunities.
-The ideal platform to make your business grow.
+<block-quote>Ezonseller connect entrepreneurs with business opportunities.
+The ideal platform to make your business grow.</block-quote>

 ## How everything started: